 We cover models for continuous as well as binary and count data, reviewing the different approaches to estimation in common use, including Bayesian inference.

-A list of my papers on multilevel models including abstracts and links to JSTOR where available, as well as the Rodríguez-Goldman data, may be found at http://data.princeton.edu/multilevel.
+A list of my papers on multilevel models including abstracts and links to JSTOR where available, as well as the Rodríguez-Goldman data, may be found in the multilevel section.